noamraph/nix-pills/pills/02-install-on-your-running.md

 Yes, that means it's the first generation of the `default` profile.

-Finally, `default-1-link` is a symlink to the nix store
-\"user-environment\" derivation that you saw printed during the installation process.
+Finally, `default-1-link` is a symlink to the nix store "user-environment" derivation that you saw printed during the installation process.

 We'll talk about `manifest.nix` more in the next article.